 - Graduate student health insurance is provided without charge to Teaching and Research Assistants (50% for dependents) [full details].

 - One of the most comprehensive transportation management programs in the nation is in effect at the UW.
 U-PASS is designed to facilitate the coordinated use of public transit, carpools, vanpools, and bicycles in an effort to reduce congestion and surface parking lots and to maintain air quality.
-For a small quarterly charge, U-PASS provides unlimited bus riding to UW students, faculty, and staff, as well as access to a night shuttle program and merchant discounts.
+Most students on the Seattle campus are automatically U-PASS members.
+U-PASS provides unlimited bus riding to UW students, faculty, and staff, as well as access to a night shuttle program and merchant discounts.

 Seattle and Environs